 This page provides some key highlights and recommendations for driving safely on Oregon roadways and complying with applicable laws.

 |Cell Phones & Hand Held Devices|

 It is illegal to use a mobile communication device to talk, text or type on a keyboard while operating a motor vehicle.
 Drivers 18 and older may use a hands-free accessory, but best (and safest) practice is just to wait until you are finished driving to use your cell phone or other hand-held device.
-The National Highway Traffic Safety Administration (NHTSA) recommends that a driver use these devices only when the vehicle is stopped and the transmission shift level is in park.
+The National Highway Traffic Safety Administration (NHTSA) recommends that a driver use these devices only when the vehicle is stopped and the transmission shift lever is in park.

 Drivers arrested for DUII are required under Oregon’s Implied Consent Laws to submit to a breath test to determine their level of alcohol intoxication, or chemical test to determine if they are under the influence of a controlled substance.
 If a breath test or blood test shows that their blood alcohol content is over the legal limit (.08 for adults 21 and over) their driving privileges will be suspended.
 However, if they refuse the test their driving privileges will be suspended for a much longer period of time.

 A police officer who is certified under the state’s Drug Evaluation and Classification Program may also request a urine test if it is suspected that the person is driving under the influence of a controlled substance, an inhalant or any combination of these substances.

 law along with the fines and possible jail sentences.
 Prescription and Over-the-Counter Drugs